morawskiOZ/Node_Express_Server/readme.md

 ### Intro

-I used this template in the very begining of my programming path.
-It was used with github submodules to serve my frontend projects.
+I used this template in the very beginning of my programming path.
+It was used with github submodule to serve my frontend projects.
 Heroku was the place for my deployments.

 ## Quickstart

 If you want to use it, first clone the repo.
-Then add git submodule with your FE project.
-Then you need env:
+Then add git submodule with your FE project, follow this instruction if are not sure how - https://git-scm.com/book/en/v2/Git-Tools-Submodules.
+Then you need envs:
 - FRONT_NAME - your FE submodule name , it is going to be served by Express(there need to be a build folder prepared already with all the static assets)

-For sending emails you need additional Env (from your email delivery provider):
+For sending emails you need (from your email delivery provider):
 - MAIL_HOST - email host
 - MAIL_PORT - port to use for sending
 - MAIL_USER - your email sender provider login